About GAIGANow

 The governance relating to ensuring that advanced AI is safe must be truly global so as to minimise the catastrophic risk of unregulated behaviour leading to the AI system being accessed by bad actors, or to the loss of control of the AI.

 AI safety regulations must be designed to ensure no jurisdiction shopping - no regulatory arbitrage.
-The key is that AI systems can act across borders to the ubiquitous internet connections.
+The key is that AI systems can act across borders through the ubiquitous internet connections.
 AI safety is not just a national issue; it is a global imperative.

 The development of AI Platforms is currently controlled by a small number of companies and states, creating significant global imbalances.

 The world’s future is being shaped now, and urgent steps are needed to ensure a fairer, more inclusive AI-driven era, preventing the permanent concentration of power and wealth in a few companies and states.
-If left unchecked, this trajectory will entrench monopolies, marginalize entire regions, and erode the foundations of democratic and open societies.
+If left unchecked, this trajectory will entrench monopolies, marginalise entire regions, and erode the foundations of democratic and open societies.

 AI technology is a global topic more than any other.
 An AI system could be conceived in country A, developed in country B, on a platform belonging to a provider from country C, and delivered to a company in country D for its customers in that country and neighbouring country E.